Mandingo Wars: Second Mandingo War (1891–1895)

-Third Mandingo War (1897-1898)
+Third Mandingo War (1897–1898)

 France wanted to control Bouna while keeping Samory and the British apart.
 Capt.
 Paul Braulot came south from the Niger bend to attempt to negotiate a protectorate agreement but was rebuffed, as Toure wanted only to live apart from the French.
 In April 1897, British Governor William Edward Maxwell of the Gold Coast tried to intimidate Saranken Mori, Samory's son and the commander in the region, into abandoning Bouna.
-When this failed, a force of the Southern Nigeria Regiment under Henderson marched on the town but were defeated at Dokita, then later routed and Henderson was captured at Wa.
+When this failed, a force of the Southern Nigeria Regiment under Henderson marched on the town but were defeated at the Battle of Dokita, then later routed and Henderson was captured at Wa.

 Knowing this setback would prompt an aggressive British response, the French again sent Braulot, at the head of an armed column, to try to acquire Bouna by negotiation.
 Saranken Mori initially accepted.
 But when Braulot arrived at Bouna, he was killed and his column destroyed outside the city on August 20, 1897, restarting the war between the French and Samory Toure.

 The fall of the Kenedougou capital of Sikasso on May 1, 1898, permitted French colonial forces to launch a concentrated assault against Toure.
 He soon was forced to migrate once again, this time towards Liberia.
 Hoping to live off the land while marching, a combination of the unfamiliar mountainous territory of western Ivory Coast, hostile locals, and colonial attacks turned the campaign into a disaster.
 Using information from sofa deserters, the French captain Henri Gouraud surprised Toure's forces at Guelemou on September 29, 1898, and captured the Almamy without a fight.